A Comprehensive Survey on Deep Graph Representation Learning: Molecular Property Prediction

-where $\mathbf{x}^V_v, \mathbf{x}^V_u, \mathbf{x}^E_{u,v}, \mathbf{e}_{u,v}$ contains the substructure information associated with nodes and edges, $\Lbag\Rbag$ denotes a multiset.
-Yu et al. \cite{yu2022molecular} constructs a heterogeneous graph using motifs and molecules.
-Motifs and molecules are both treated as nodes and the edges model the relationship between motifs and graphs, for example, if a graph contains a motif, there will be an edge between them.
-MGSSL \cite{zhang2021motif} leverages a retrosynthesis-based algorithm BRICS and additional rules to find the motifs and combines motif layers with atom layers.
-It is a hierarchical framework jointly modeling atom-level information and motif-level information. \item Third, \textbf{different feature modalities} have been used to improve the molecular graph embedding.
-Lin et al. \cite{lin2022pisces} combine SMILES modality and graph modality with contrastive learning.
-Zhu et al. \cite{zhu2022unified} encode 2D molecular graph and 3D molecular conformation with a unified Transformer.
-It uses a unified model to learn 3D conformation generation given 2D graph and 2D graph generation given 3D conformation. \item Finally, \textbf{knowledge graph and literature} can provide additional knowledge for molecular property prediction.
-Fang et al. \cite{fang2022molecular} introduce a chemical element knowledge graph to summarize microscopic associations between elements and augment the molecular graph based on the knowledge graph, and a knowledge-aware message passing network is used to encode the augmented graph.
-MuMo \cite{su2022molecular} introduces biomedical literature to guide the molecular property prediction.
+\item Third, \textbf{different feature modalities} have been used to improve molecular graph embedding.
+Lin et al. \citep{lin2022pisces} combine SMILES modality and graph modality with contrastive learning.
+Zhu et al. \citep{zhu2022unified} encode 2D molecular graph and 3D molecular conformation with a unified Transformer.
+It uses a unified model to learn 3D conformation generation given 2D graph and 2D graph generation given 3D conformation.
+Cremer et al.\citep{cremer2023equivariant} use a Equivariant Graph Neural Networks to represent the 3D information of molecules.
+Liu et al. \citep{liu2023interpretable} consider molecular chirality and design a chirality-aware molecular convolution module. \item Finally, \textbf{knowledge graph and literature} can provide additional knowledge for molecular property prediction.
+Fang et al. \citep{fang2022molecular} introduce a chemical element knowledge graph to summarize microscopic associations between elements and augment the molecular graph based on the knowledge graph, and a knowledge-aware message-passing network is used to encode the augmented graph.
+MuMo \citep{su2022molecular} introduces biomedical literature to guide molecular property prediction.
 It pretrains a GNN and a language model on paired data of molecules and literature mentions via contrastive learning: